TurkuNLP/DIKI1002-Working-with-Text-in-Python/README.md

 N.B.! the command tmc test evaluates your exercises locally, for you.
 Only the command tmc submit submits them to the course platform, where I can see them.
 Remember to submit!

 ### Course schedule
-The correct solutions are shown here on Github after the deadline, on Thursday.
+The correct solutions are shown here on Github after the deadline, on Wednesday.
 The exercises cover seven weeks, and the exam the week eight.

 Remember that
 1) You need to have selected the course ty-utu-working-with-text on TMC (a frequent error is to submit the exercises to the MOOC)